-On May 7, 2018, a merger agreement (the "Merger Agreement") with IFF, an international public company whose securities are listed for trading on the New York Stock Exchange (the "Purchaser") and Icon Newco Ltd., a private company incorporated under the laws of the State of Israel that is wholly-owned by the Purchaser ("Merger Sub").
+Following the signing of the agreement, on May 7, 2018, with IFF (the "Merger Agreement"), an international public company whose securities are listed for trading on the New York Stock Exchange (the "Purchaser") and Icon Newco Ltd., a private company incorporated under the laws of the State of Israel that is wholly-owned by the Purchaser ("Merger Sub"), the general meeting of the shareholders approved the merger with IFF on August 6, 2018, according to the merger agreement and all transactions and actions related to the merger agreement.

-Under the Merger Agreement, a reverse triangular merger (the "Merger") shall take place, pursuant to which, upon closing, the Merger Sub shall be merged with and into Frutarom (as a result of the merger, Frutarom will turn into a subsidiary (100%) of the purchaser), such that for each Ordinary Share, par value NIS 1.00, of the Company immediately prior to the consummation of the Merger, the Purchaser shall (a) pay a cash amount of US\$71.19; and (b) issue 0.249 shares of the Purchaser's common stock.
+Under the Merger Agreement, a reverse triangular merger (the "Merger") shall take place, pursuant to which, upon closing, the Merger Sub shall be merged with and into Frutarom (as a result of the merger, Frutarom will turn into a subsidiary (100%) of the purchaser), such that for each Ordinary Share, par value NIS 1.00, of the Company immediately prior to the consummation of the Merger, the Purchaser shall (a) pay a cash amount of US\$ 71.19; and (b) issue 0.249 shares of the Purchaser's common stock.